KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 #### Next steps planned:
 -> Repostiory will be configured under private.
 (I need your Github accounts to add you as contributors)
 <br />-> Training of the baseline Residual CNN model on UM data.
+(I need access to the ECG folders "Export" 1 & 2)
 <br />-> Further investigate all collected papers on ECG Transformer models (see proposal src/Research/Research_Readme.md) with focus on different approaches, identify/speficy limitations/weaknesses (research questions may be further specified during this step)
 <br />-> Model adaption using Transformer encoder-based blocks and also train a baseline Temporal Convolutional network -> build solution models with PyTorch instead Keras
 <br />-> Investigatation of interesting library for deep learning forecasting, called "Darts", collects bunch of models, i.e. TCNN and Transformer models for timeseries forecasting: https://github.com/unit8co/darts
-<br />-> Investigatation and implementation of different feature extraction methods, i.e. filters and spectograms, an interesting work here is: https://github.com/awerdich/physionet
+<br />-> Investigatation and implementation of different feature extraction methods, i.e. filters and wavelet transformations, an interesting work here on spectograms is: https://github.com/awerdich/physionet
-<br />-> Implementation of hyperparameter tuning, cross-validation and different measure metrics (i.e. F1 score, Precision, Recall)
+<br />-> Implementation of hyperparameter tuning, cross-validation and different measure metrics (i.e. F1 score, Precision, Recall) for evaluation
-<br />-> Evaluation and work on thesis (create model/metrics plots) and write down (research) findings so far
+<br />-> Work on thesis writing: create model/metrics plots and write down (research) findings so far
 <br />-> Possible more data collection on Atrial Fibrillation vs. Atrial Flutter databases, a paper here: https://www.medrxiv.org/content/10.1101/2023.08.08.23293815v1.full
 <br />-> Investigation of ECG data augmentation techniques
 <br />-> (Optional, if needed) Prepare training script with CUDA enabled to pre-train best model (parameter settings/input choice) using Google Colab with a larger A100 GPU -> to later fine-tune it on UM data using the UM cluster (if accessible)